Friendly and supportive environmentKim - Norway

 - have a minimum GPA (grade point average) of 2.5 on a 4-point scale, or equivalent.

-You’ll need to provide an English language test result taken with the past two years if:
+You’ll need to provide an English language test result taken within the past two years if:

 - English is not your first language